Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

-5. Enable the Kafka mTLS Upstream plugin to the Route with mTLS on<p>
+5. Enable the Kafka Upstream plugin to the Route with mTLS on<p>
 The new Kafka plugin settings include:<p>
 - The 9093 port defined by the Kafka Cluster for SSL connections<p>
-- Uses the Kong Enterprise Digital Certificate id injected previously.<p>
+- Uses the Kong Konnect Enterprise Digital Certificate id previously injected.<p>
 - All other settings remain the same

 <pre>